kar5t3n/ab/RPi_Installation.md

 <pre><code>reboot</code></pre>

-The monitor and keyboard can be removed at this stage
+The monitor and keyboard can be removed

 You do not need to login for the hidden service to activate